JWizerd/jeremiah-rails-blogfun/README.md

 # jeremiah-rails-blogfun

-## this app was created by following the rails guded tutorial.
+## this app was created by following the rails guided tutorial.

 #### my plan for this was to get a very generalized workflow of Rails